-Human Growth Hormone for Children Facts
+Human Growth Hormone Facts: Deficiency and Treatment for Children

-It’s critical that you, as a parent, are educated on human growth hormone facts before starting treatment with your child.
+It’s critical that you, as a parent, are educated on the human growth hormone facts before starting treatment with your child.
 Human growth hormone treatment is prescribed for children who have been diagnosed with growth hormone deficiency, based on a variety of symptoms and tests.

-Understanding Growth Hormone Deficiency In Children
+Understanding the Human Growth Hormone in Children

 Causes of Growth Hormone Deficiency